Faya Dayi

-Faya Dayi is an 2021 American-Ethiopian documentary film, directed, written, starring and produced by Jessica Beshir.
+Faya Dayi is a 2021 American-Ethiopian documentary film, directed, written, starring and produced by Jessica Beshir.
 It explores the rituals of khat, a psychoactive plant that plays an important role in Ethiopia's economy and culture.

-It had its world premiere at the Sundance Film Festival on January 30, 2021.
+The film had its world premiere at the Sundance Film Festival on January 30, 2021.
 It was released on September 3, 2021, by Janus Films.